shootermv/angular2-minimalist-starter/README.md

 * Dependence Injection
 * Core Directives
 * Custom Directives
-* Form Builder (pending - broken in version alpha28)
+* Form Builder (todo...)

 ## Goal
 Maintain an up-to-date and minimalist project using the very latest version of Angular2, while exposing most of the Angular2's features.
-Thus anyone can use it as an extremely minimal base to get up and running with Angular 2 and TypeScript (using Webpack for assisting with boilerplate).
+Thus anyone can use it as an extremely minimal base to get up and running with Angular 2 and TypeScript (using Gulp for assisting with boilerplate).

 ## Quick start
 ```bash